-Phd and Veterinary scientist expert in the safety and legislative aspects of edible insects.
+Expert in the safety and legislative aspects of edible insects.
 He collaborated in scientific reports by EFSA and OIE.
-Degree in Veterinary medicine at the University of Padua, specialized in Inspection of food, and PhD in Veterinary Science.
-More than six years as veterinary researcher at IZSV Italy where he has dealt with: food microbiology, nanotechnology, novel food, microbiological risk assessment and systematic review methodology.
-He has authored and peer-reviewed several publications in scientific journals, books and monographs.
+Degree in Veterinary medicine and PhD in Veterinary Science.
+More than eight years as veterinary researcher, he has dealt with: food microbiology, novel food, microbiological risk assessment.
+He has authored several publications in scientific journals, books and monographs.

 Network and PR

-Loredana has always been into food quality, and after achieving the SFAM Placement Scholarship to identify the antibiotic resistance genes in unknown samples of bacteria, from different food samples, she is now at the Food Science GCU (Scotland), studying food marketing, while obtaining the latest HACCP auditor certificate.
-Her passion for the insects' alternative was triggered after having personally tested to live one month on insect food, and it worked fine! since then she actively promotes more sustainable food habits and lifestyle.
+Loredana has always been into food quality, after achieving the SFAM Placement Scholarship to identify the antibiotic resistance genes in unknown bacteria, from different food samples, she is now at the Food Science GCU (Scotland) as certified HACCP auditor.
+Her passion for the insects' alternative was triggered after having personally tested to live one month on insect food, since then she actively promotes more sustainable food habits and lifestyle.

 Operations and governance

 MBA with more than 15 years in food and retail.
 He takes care of our continuous development and stakeholders relationships.
 Focused on innovation and product development, operations and quality in different industries as well as TLC.
 He is a serial traveler and explorer, triggered by wilderness, local traditions and food discoveries.